lokeshchava/DATA604_Big_Data/README.md

 ## Challenges in Big Data analysis
-Being a game changer in its feild it has some of the cons that can't be hidden nor can't be avoided such as,
+Being a game changer in its field it has some of the cons that can't be hidden nor can't be avoided such as,

 - Volume: Managing and storing enormous amounts of data can be expensive and time-consuming.
 - Velocity: Quick systems and effective algorithms are needed for real-time data processing.